LittleBitwise/LSL-Lovense/README.md

 # Lovense Relay for Second Life

-This is an LSL implementation of a "serverless" controller for a single user of Lovense Remote.
+This is an LSL (Linden Scripting Language) implementation of a "serverless" controller for a single user of Lovense Remote.

 ## What?
 In short, this script will get the user's IP public address when they click a link* from the script.
 The script uses the IP and a known port to make web requests to the user's app and control the device**.